-I’m fascinated with social media.
+I’m fascinated by social media.
 My Gen X friends can’t understand it.
 Most of them are too busy struggling with families and careers to spend time glued to Facebook and Twitter.
 For them, social media is a time suck, at best, at worst a gross invasion of privacy.
 When I tell my friends that I’m teaching on social media, I get one of two reactions.
 Either they leer conspiratorially, as if to say: ‘Lucrative.
 Smart!’, or they smile sympathetically, as if say: ‘It must be tough being a philosopher, having to root around for trendy topics to keep people interested’.

 Love them as I do, my Gen X friends don’t understand social media at all.
 They don’t understand social media, so they don’t understand what social media is doing to us in this moment in history.
 They don’t understand what social media is doing to us, so they don’t understand the historical importance of social media.
 They don’t understand the historical importance of social media, so they don’t understand why I am obsessed with the medium itself.

 It is time that I laid my cards on the table.
 I am a social philosopher.
 I am interested in social and cultural change.
 I believe that social media is the catalyst for cultural change in the world today.
 As such, it is probably more important than anything else you could care to mention.